 If you have concerns about your special dietary needs, schedule a meeting with our Dining Services team.
 Typically, our team is made up the Assistant Director of Dining Operations, a dining unit area Manager and Production Chef from the dining unit that you will eat at most often, along with the Registered Dietitian on campus, and the Manager of Culinary Development.
 This meeting gives everyone a chance to meet and converse one-on-one with you about your specific needs and explain how we can best accommodate them.

 Gluten Free Dining Options

-UConn Dining Services provides a range of dining options to meet students’ dietary needs, including gluten-free and kosher offerings.
-Each of UConn’s eight residential dining units at the Storrs campus has a special gluten-free area that stocks strictly gluten-free foods; the USM Food Court also has a complete gluten-free menu in each of it’s five food stations, One Plate, Two Plates, also in the Student Union, has a significant gluten free menu.
+UConn Dining Services provides a range of dining options to meet students’ dietary needs, including gluten friendly and kosher offerings.
+Each of UConn’s eight residential dining units at the Storrs campus has a special gluten-free area that stocks strictly gluten-free foods; the USM Food Court also has a complete gluten friendly menu in each of it’s five food stations, One Plate, Two Plates, also in the Student Union, has a significant gluten friendly menu.